RAI-SCC/torch_blue/README.md

 [here](#the-predictive-distribution)).

 > [!IMPORTANT]
-> `KullbackLEiblerLoss` requires the length of the dataset, not the dataloader, which is
+> `KullbackLeiblerLoss` requires the length of the dataset, not the dataloader, which is
 > just the number of batches.

 | pytorch               | vi replacement (import from `vi.predictive_distributions`) |